 What you may not know is that the Maldives is absolutely a destination that travelers of all budgets can visit!
 For my first trip to the Maldives I combined budget friendly accommodation with a luxury resort to make this stay an affordable dream destination!

-Day 1: Arrive in the Maldives
+Day 1: Arriving in the Maldives

 When checking into your flight for the Maldives try your best to choose a window seat because as you descend through the cloud cover the many groupings of islands that make up the Maldives’ atolls can be seen down below.